Bangladesh–United Kingdom relations

-Bangladesh–British relations are the foreign relations between Bangladesh and the United Kingdom.
+Bangladesh–Britain relations are the foreign relations between Bangladesh and the United Kingdom.
 Both Bangladesh and the United Kingdom are members of the Commonwealth of Nations and the United Nations.

 History

 The ties between Britain and Bangladesh date back to the British Raj, when the region of Bengal was annexed in 1757.
 During the Bangladesh Liberation War Britain offered shelter to diplomats and people who escaped the conflict.
 The British government, politicians and media were also critical of the atrocities committed in Bangladesh and some expressed sympathy for the Mukti Bahini.
 On 4 February 1972 Britain recognised Bangladesh as an independent country.
 This led to other European and Commonwealth nations recognising the country of Bangladesh and Bangladesh's induction into the Commonwealth on 18 April 1972.
 Britain holds the largest 2nd Bangladeshi diaspora in the western world, now numbered at around 500,000, most of whom can trace their ties to the region of Sylhet.
 The largest open-air Asian festival in Europe, Baishakhi Mela, is a Bangladeshi event held in London.

 In 1971, hearing Ravi Shankar's distress, former Beatles lead guitarist George Harrison helped organize the Concert for Bangladesh at Madison Square Garden.
 At the time, Bangladesh had been ravaged by floods, famine, and the Bangladesh Liberation War, which left 10 million people — mostly women and children to flee their homes.
 The Concert for Bangladesh was one of the most ambitious humanitarian efforts in rock music history, and focused global attention on the crisis in Bangladesh while raising new awareness of UNICEF and its role in the developing world.